rwxrob/zet/20220124055335/README.md

 content.
 For example, I have a single `nfs` directory or `k8s` directory under which I can create individual labs on different related topics.
 This is also much easier to share with others.

+The content of `labs` also will always have the commit history that demonstrates how each lab grew over time presenting a reference point for later.
+Labs will eventually have the completed instructions and code created along the way, some of which might land in other shareable projects.

+A single learning `lab` repo will also rise far fewer alarm bells to anyone evaluating someone for their skill by reading through their git repos (as opposed to them being flooded with `lab-` repos on all sorts of topics.